herbsleb-group/hackathon-planning-kit/_pages/about.md

 author_profile: false
 ---

-We are a team of researchers at the <a href = "https://www.isri.cmu.edu/">Institute for Software Research</a> in Carnegie Mellon's School of Computer Science.
+This hackathon planning kit is the collective effort of a team of researchers at the <a href = "https://www.isri.cmu.edu/">Institute for Software Research</a> in Carnegie Mellon's School of Computer Science.

-Based on our empirical study of 14 hackathons including a large-scale corporate hackathon by Microsoft, events hosted by universities, and events hosted by scientific communities including three hack days at STScI, we provide a hackathon planning kit for three of the most common types of hackathons: communal, contributive, and catalytic.
+This planning kit involves guidance for three of the most common types of hackathons: <strong>communal, contributive, and catalytic</strong>, which was constructed based on our empirical study of 14 hackathons including a large-scale corporate hackathon by Microsoft, events hosted by universities, and events hosted by scientific communities including three hack days at STScI.